California (Blink-182 album): Recording and production

 This is the first album to feature Alkaline Trio singer and guitarist Matt Skiba, who became a full-fledged band member while recording California.

 California was produced by John Feldmann and recorded at his studio, Foxy Studios, in Woodland Hills, California between January and March 2016.
 Feldmann, initially the frontman of the band Goldfinger, became better known for his production work with artists such as 5 Seconds of Summer and All Time Low.
 Barker was the first to reach out to Feldmann about producing, as the two were good friends.
 He had known the members of Blink-182 for over two decades, as the group had previously performed shows with Goldfinger.
-He is the first new producer to work with Blink-182 since the death of the band's longtime producer, Jerry Finn, who last worked with the band in 2003.
+He was the first new producer to work with Blink-182 since the death of the band's longtime producer, Jerry Finn, who last worked with the band in 2003.
 Feldmann "worshipped" Finn and his approach to producing.
 "I never thought there'd be anybody that could come even close to replacing Jerry, and John is really the closest that we've come to someone who could fill that capacity," said Hoppus.

 The group initially invited Feldmann to hear its demos, and he suggested that the band regroup at his studio the next day to make a fresh start.
 The next day, the group wrote three songs, including the lead single "Bored to Death".
 As the band continued to write and record, the trio chose to shelve their earlier recordings and proceeded to write 28 songs in a period of 3–4 weeks.
 Half of these songs were chosen to be put on the finalized album, in addition to two joke songs.
 Barker fought for all 28 songs to be on the album, as he felt fans had waited long enough for more new music.
 The trio, as well as Feldmann, regularly stayed in the studio for up to 18 hours a day.
 The band members would arrive at the studio with no plan for what to work on for the day.
 They would then write several songs in only a few hours, aiming to complete them by the end of the night.
 Feldmann asked the members to consider what Blink-182, as a group, are all about, to inspire the songwriting.
 He would encourage the musicians to write with speed, which Hoppus admitted could be frustrating.
 "John was like, 'Okay: We've got the song structure.
 Write lyrics.
 Go in there and sing it.
 Go in there and sing it.'
 Sometimes, I was like, 'I'm not ready to sing!' (and Feldmann would reply) 'No. Go write something great right now!'"
 Barker was more supportive of this method based on his work with the Transplants, which had a similar speedy approach.
 "I always feel like your first instinct is your best," Barker remarked.